AntoineSoetewey/statsandr/content/terms.md

 #### Google Analytics

 Google Analytics is a web analytics tool I use to help understand how visitors engage with this website.
 It reports website trends using cookies and web beacons without identifying individual visitors.
-Read <a href="https://policies.google.com/privacy?hl=en" target="_blank" rel="noopener">Google's Privacy Policy</a>.
+Read [Google's Privacy Policy](https://policies.google.com/privacy?hl=en).

 ## License

-All original content (e.g. articles, blog posts, codes, files, illustrations, artwork, photographs, etc.) available on [statsandr.com](/) is released under a <a href="http://creativecommons.org/licenses/by-nc-nd/3.0/deed.en_US" target="_blank" rel="noopener">Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License</a> unless otherwise noted.
+All original content (e.g. articles, blog posts, codes, files, illustrations, artwork, photographs, etc.) available on [statsandr.com](/) is released under a [Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License](http://creativecommons.org/licenses/by-nc-nd/3.0/deed.en_US) unless otherwise noted.
 Basically this means you are free to share, transmit, distribute, alter, transform, and build on my work just as long as you give appropriate credit and do not use it for commercial purposes without my prior written consent.

 ### Attribution

 If you're inclined to give credit --- a link back to the source attributed to either [Antoine Soetewey](/) or [statsandr.com](/) is good enough for me.
-Talking about credits, thanks <a href="https://mademistakes.com" target="_blank" rel="noopener">Michael Rose</a> for this page and your template.
+Talking about credits, thanks [Michael Rose](https://mademistakes.com) for the template of this page.